 Thirsty is a band grounded in the classic rock format with thematic elements from arthouse, psychedelic and alternative music.
-Thirsty began as a songwriting collaboration between an English rock musician, Guy Bailey (founder of The Quireboys) and a Russian poet, Irina D.
+Thirsty began as a songwriting collaboration between the late lamented Guy Bailey (the founder of The Quireboys) and a poet, Irina D.

 The songs started with original lyrical and thematic material created by Irina which was set to music composed by Guy; and then recorded during all night sessions in his South London recording studio with the backing of some of England’s most accomplished rock musicians, including: